 - Direct Unsubsidized Loans are awarded to eligible undergraduate students, but you do not have to demonstrate financial need to be eligible for the loan.

 - Direct Parent PLUS Loans* are additional loans made to parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
-These loans have higher interest rates and fees than the two types of federal loans above.
 If you have an adverse credit history, you may need to complete additional steps and credit counseling before receiving the loan.

 *If you have an adverse credit history, you may still be able to receive a Direct PLUS parent loan if you obtain an endorser with good credit, or if you can provide information about extenuating circumstances related to your credit history.
 The U.S. Department of Education will notify you if you’re required to complete credit counseling in order to receive a Federal PLUS loan.
 PLUS Counseling can be completed voluntarily at any time.